-First, you need to fully understand the nature and extent of the debt you are in, including any loans, credit cards and overdrafts: work out exactly how much you owe and to who.
-While this may seem daunting, and something you would rather not fully face, there are different solutions available for different types and sizes of debts, so it is important to do this if you want to fully resolve your situation.
+First, you need to fully understand the nature and extent of the debt you are in.
+This includes any loans, credit cards and overdrafts.
+Work out exactly how much you owe and to who.
+While this may seem daunting, and something you would rather not fully face, there are different solutions available for different types and sizes of debts.
+So, it is important to do this if you want to fully resolve your situation.

 Non-priority debts are everything else you owe – including credit cards and loan debt.

-Using the information you have collated, you should next formulate a budget and financial statement, detailing your average household bills and essential outgoings, and work out how much money you have left after all the bills are paid, and your priority debts are paid.
+Using the information you have collated, you should next formulate a budget and financial statement, detailing your average household bills and essential outgoings.
+You can then work out how much money you have left after all the bills are paid, and your priority debts are paid.

 If you are out of work, suffering from a disability, on a low income or have a family, you may be entitled to state benefits.
 To find out how much (if any) you will be eligible for, you can simply enter your financial information on EntitledTo and get an instant assessment.

-If you have received certain state benefits for more than six months, you may be entitled to some financial help in the form of an interest-free loan.
-If successful in your application, the money can be used for any purpose, but is meant for essential items that you can’t afford in one lump sum (such as furniture, white goods, moving costs, funeral expenses etc.) and is a great alternative to expensive loans, or high-interest finance agreements – and indeed, one of the best things you can do with a budgeting loan is pay off any debts that bear a high rate of interest.
+If you have received certain state benefits for more than 6 months, you may be entitled to some financial help in the form of an interest-free loan.
+If successful in your application, the money can be used for any purpose.
+However, it is meant for essential items that you can’t afford in one lump sum (such as furniture, white goods, moving costs, funeral expenses etc.) and is a great alternative to expensive loans or high-interest finance agreements.
+One of the best things you can do with a budgeting loan is pay off any debts that bear a high rate of interest.
 You can borrow from £100 up to £812 at one time, depending on the types of benefits you receive.